-- 3.2.1 Category A tree to be lost: The proposed development will necessitate the removal of one high category tree (Tree 2).
-This tree is considered as a moderate significance and displays good health and condition.
-The proposed works, excavation and landscape integration will have adverse impacts on the longevity of this tree.
-To compensate for loss of amenity, consideration should be given to replacement planting within the site. - 3.2.2 Category A trees that could potentially be adversely affected through TPZ disturbance: Four category A trees (Trees 1, 4, 7 and 8) could potentially be adversely affected through disturbance to their TPZs as follows: - Trees 1, 4, 7 and 8: These are important trees with a high potential to contribute to amenity so any adverse impacts on them should be minimised.
-The proposed works will occupy <10% of their TPZ and is in accordance with AS4970-2009 recommendations.
-These changes may cause harm if not carried out with care, however, I have reviewed the situation carefully and my experience is that these trees could be successfully retained without any adverse effects if appropriate protective measures are properly specified and controlled through a detailed arboricultural method statement. - 3.2.3 Low category trees to be removed: The proposed development will necessitate the removal of four trees of low and very low retention value.
-These include Trees 3, 6, 9 and 10.
-None of these trees are considered significant or worthy of special measures to ensure their preservation.
+- 3.2.1 Category A trees to be lost: The proposed development will necessitate the removal of nineteen high category trees (Trees 2, 4, 9, 21, 22, 30, 31, 41, 42, 43, 53, 56, 59, 70, 75, 77, 78, 88 and 89).
+The proposed works will directly impact these trees.
+These trees are considered moderate to high significance and display good health and condition.
+In order to compensate for loss of amenity, consideration should be given to replacement planting within the site. - 3.2.2 Category A trees that could potentially be adversely affected through TPZ disturbance: Eight category A trees (Trees 14, 15, 16, 17, 18, 32, 33 and 73) could potentially be adversely affected through disturbance to their TPZs as follows: - Trees 14, 15, 16, 17, 18, 32, 33 and 73: These are important trees with a high potential to contribute to amenity so any adverse impacts on them should be minimised.
+The proposed works will come close to these trees but will remain outside their TPZ.
+Although these changes may cause harm if not carried out with care, I have reviewed the situation carefully and my experience is that these trees could be successfully retained without any adverse effects if appropriate protective measures are properly specified and controlled through a detailed arboricultural method statement.